thebigG/Tasker/README.md

 Tasker is built and baked into the Qt ecosystem.
 This is a design choice.
 Qt can be an intimidating framework to newcomers so before you start to debug make sure you are familiar with the Qt ecosystem, this includes the C++ API AND tools such as Qt Creator.

-By default the project is set up to ignore qDebug() statements if your ennviroment is in "Debug" mode.
+By default the project is set up to print qDebug() statements only if your ennviroment is in "Debug" mode.
 If you switch to release/profile or any other mode that is not Debug, the qDebug statements are removed by Qt Creator when you build your executable:

 <img src="Images/Debugging/Switch Profile.png" alt="" />